 Exp.
 SSiB5 did not produce the best results everywhere.
 The Exp.
 SSiB5 GPP results had a greater negative bias than Exp.
-NIPSN in East Asian semiarid area; however, the LAI results improved with SSiB5 for this region.
-As we address in section 5.1, this issue needs to be investigated with more data and models.
-By and large, Table 3 and Table 4 show two general things: after introducing N-limitation on photosynthesis, Exp.
+NIPSN in the temperate East Asian mixed forest-grassland area; however, the LAI results improved with SSiB5 for this region.
+As we address in section 6.1, this issue needs to be investigated with more data.
+By and large, Table 5 and Table 6 show two general things: after introducing N-limitation on photosynthesis, Exp.
 NIPSN reduces GPP and LAI compared to Exp.
 SSiB4.
 After introducing N-impacts on respiration and phenology, Exp.
 SSiB5 further reduces GPP and LAI compared to Exp.
 NIPSN in most regions.
 Since Exp.
 SSiB4 and Exp.
 NIPSN overestimate LAI in all areas, N-limitation helps Exp.
 SSiB5 to produce the best LAI results everywhere.
 However, SSiB4 doesn't overestimate in all regions.
 The introduced N-limitation does not guarantee Exp.
 SSiB5 produces the best results in every region.
 Since Exp.
 NIPSN did best at substantially reducing the biases of simulated GPP and LAI in SSiB5, we finally choose Eq.
 (7) rather than Eq.
 (9a) or (9b) to scale down the photosynthesis.

-5.3 Attribution of N processes on C cycle
+6.3 Attribution of N processes on C cycle

 It is interesting to notice that despite the fact that N processes generally reduced the global GPP/LAI in our results, N-limitation on photosynthesis (indicated by Exp.
 NIPSN - Exp.
 SSiB4) and the other two N processes (N-impacts on phenology and respiration, indicated by Exp.
 SSiB5 - Exp.
-NIPSN) show different regional attributions (Fig. 8, Table 3 and Table 4).
+NIPSN) show different regional attributions (Fig. 11, Table 5 and Table 6).
 Because not only N but also P limitation constrain the magnitude of terrestrial C uptake in response to elevated carbon dioxide and climate change, efforts have been made to identify regions constrained by global nutrient limitation.
 Some studies (Lauenroth et al., 1978; Owensby et al., 1970) show that N is quite limiting to grassland plant production in temperate systems since 50% increases for dry grasslands and 100% increases for wet grasslands with N fertilizer additions.
 Du et al. (2020) examined global N and P limitation using the ratio of siteaveraged leaf N and P resorption efficiencies of the dominant species across 171 sites, and found a strong latitudinal pattern of N and P limitation.
-Nlimitation prevails in boreal forests, tundra, temperate coniferous forests, and montane grasslands and shrublands, whereas phosphorus (P) has more effect in Mediterranean biomes, grasslands, savannas, shrublands and forests in tropical, subtropical and temperate regions.
+N- limitation prevails in boreal forests, tundra, temperate coniferous forests, and montane grasslands and shrublands, whereas phosphorus (P) has more effect in Mediterranean biomes, grasslands, savannas, shrublands and forests in tropical, subtropical and temperate regions.

 The LAI and GPP bias reduction between Exp.
 SSiB4 and Exp.
-SSiB5 (Fig. 4f, Fig. 5f) as well as the experiments that examine the impact on N-limitation on different processes should provide a global N-limitation pattern.
+SSiB5 (Fig. 5f, Fig. 6f) as well as the experiments that examine the impact of N-limitation on different processes provide a global N-limitation pattern.
 Our simulations show a strong latitudinal pattern of N-limitation and relatively close agreement with Du et al. (2020) results but provide more comprehensive information.
 N-limitation on photosynthesis, which is shown in the difference between Exp.
 SSiB4 and Exp.
-NIPSN, results in a dominant decrease in tropical Africa and boreal regions (Fig. 8a), but N-impacts on phenology and respiration dominate the decline in GPP in tropical forests (Fig. 8b).
+NIPSN, results in a dominant decrease in tropical Africa and boreal regions (Fig. 11a), but N-impacts on phenology and respiration dominate the decline in GPP in tropical forests (Fig. 11b).